Design Thinking for Digital Assistants

 Your products and services have to be usable to be successful.
 Again, success drives everything.
 But success can’t be measured only by, “Is it available via Alexa?,” it has to be, “Are users successful via Alexa?”
 And if your customers are successfully able to interact and engage seamlessly, they get to feel a little bit more like Iron Man.

--Matt Daughtry, Manager of Customer Success, Usability Sciences
+-Matt Daughtry, Director of UX Research, Usability Sciences